 If you don’t text often, make sure you’re not being charged a monthly fee for bundled or unlimited texting.
 If you’re paying $10 a month for unlimited texting and don’t need it, cancel it and save $30 by Christmas.
 However, if you do text a lot, make sure you have a plan to cover it.
 It can cost $0.40 or more per message if it’s not included in your plan.

 12. Use discounted gift cards

 If you’re buying something for yourself – or starting your Christmas shopping early – use discounted gift cards.
 You can buy them online and automatically save on anything you buy.
 Check out these sites for gift card deals:

 13. Stop buying bottled water

 ABC’s 20/20 asked scientists to analyze five different brands of bottled water.
 The scientists found no difference between what was in the bottle and what came out of the tap in New York.
 Buying bottled water is a waste of money.
 If you usually buy five bottles a week at $1 a bottle, you could save $20 a month, or $60 by Christmas.

 If you’re buying lottery tickets hoping to win big bucks by Christmas, the odds aren’t in your favor.
 You’re better off cutting out the lottery tickets and saving that money instead.

 15. Close the book on hardcovers

-After comparing a few recent releases on Amazon.com, I found the hardcover edition is typically about $9 more than the paperback.
+After comparing a few recent releases on Amazon.com, I found that the hardcover edition is about $9 more than the paperback.
 If you typically buy two hardcover books a month, you could save $18 by switching to paperback.
 By Christmas, you’d save $54.